dmjio/miso/README.md

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/dmjio/miso/issues/new) or a submit [Pill Request](https://github.com/dmjio/miso/pulls).
+[Open an issue](https://github.com/dmjio/miso/issues/new) or a submit [Pull Request](https://github.com/dmjio/miso/pulls).

 See [CONTRIBUTING](https://github.com/dmjio/miso/blob/master/CONTRIBUTING.md) for more info.